zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Values and Philosophy
 The People You'll Meet

+##History of the MPC
+Noncoercive education essay.
+Giancarlo.
+Late-2012.
+Brand new model in late 2014.

 ##The MPCer
 As an MPCer, you were chosen as members of a rare breed.
 MPCers show a rare combination of maturity, focus, and creative talent.

+####Creative Professionalism
+MPCers train to be pros.

+####Lifelong Learner
+Insatiable curiosity

 ##Bootcamp
 Year one is the bootcamp